You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 Meeting of Phajo Drugom Zhigpo with Onre Darma Senge

 At 33 years of age, Phajo finally reached Ralung and as instructed by Tsangpa Gyare before his death, Onre Darma Sengye took him as his disciple.
-The founder of the Drukpa school, Tsangpa Gyare Yeshe Dorje just before he died told his nephew and Regent, Onre Darma Senge that:
+Just before he passed away, Tsangpa Gyare Yeshe Dorje, the founder of the Drukpa school, said to his nephew and Regent, Onre Darma Senge:

 “A Khampa son from Kham is coming.
 But he won’t meet me.
 You look after him.
 Send him to the southern valley (Bhutan) that has been visited and blessed by Orgyen Padma Jungne.
 He will be of great service to the Buddha Dharma.”

 According to this verbal will of Tsangpa Gyare, Sangye Oenrey also gave Tharpa Gyaltsen comprehensive empowerment of Drukor and Six Yogas of Naropa.
-After receiving the teachings for about a year, Tharpa Gyaltsen meditated at Jekar and Longdol and “strenuously practiced meditation for three years and fully actualized the realization.
-In particular, he perfected his mastery of Mahamudra.”
+Tharpa Gyaltsen meditated at Jekar and Longdol after absorbing the teachings for almost a year.
+He “strenuously practiced meditation for three years and fully actualised the realisation.”
+He particularly refined his command of Mahamudra.

 The Prophecy to Visit Bhutan